 Psychological Development:

-Coaches, parents and players all must realize that psychological skills need to be trained just like technical skills (with observed repetition and feedback).
-‘Parachuting in’ the Psychologist to do a presentation or, just talking about psychology before or after a match can be helpful however, it is not training.
+Coaches, parents, and players must all realize that psychological skills need to be trained just like technical skills (with observed repetition and feedback).
+‘Parachuting in’ the Psychologist to do a presentation or just talking about psychology before or after a match can be helpful; however, it is not training.

 Physical Development: